sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/text/proofreading/proposed/mbh-gItA-press_present-with-audio.md

 ## Estimated cost
 I'll get it done by a learned gentleman I've been employing for much of the past year (for fixing taittirIya saMhitA commentary and such).
 He's very capable (I will supervise).
-I pay him by the hour (227.27 Rs) \- I can keep track of the time he spends and let you know - so that you can transfer the money directly.
+I pay him by the hour \- I can keep track of the time he spends and let you know - so that you can transfer the money directly.
 Off the top of my head, I estimate that it will him a month or two to accomplish the task (utilizing OCR, other digitized versions of the text).